 Here we are with the cheerleaders.

-It was an incredible feeling, the lap of honour with our fellow legends, all our loyal fans cheering and clapping.
+It was an incredible feeling, the Lap of Honour (without dwelling on exactly how dishonorable we were being) with our fellow legends, all our loyal fans cheering and clapping.
 What a buzz.

 After we’d done our lap, we formed a tunnel for the First Grade players to run through and on the opposite side to us… stood “Horse!”

 He looked directly at us and then pointed at our faces.
 Damn, was he going to expose our deceit?
+It would be a tad embarrassing.
 But Horse, being a team man, just shook his head and laughed.
 Like one of us legends does.

 Anyway the day just got better and better.
 All us legends watched a brilliant game of footy from the marquee, in which the team we had all bled for, won a magnificent victory.
 We then went back to a private room at the club for the rest of the night and the current players and sponsors joined us.
 It was unbelievable and the respect the players and the fans in the club showed us legends, was incredible.